Interlagos Circuit: First reform

 In 1979 upgrading work was done and the pit lane was extended past the first left-hand turn (1), making the corner more narrow, and the pit lane ended right in the middle of turn 1 and 2.
 The present design of the track dates back to 1990, when the original circuit was shortened from 7.87385 km to 4.325 km.
 As a consequence of the reduction, the track lost three long straight sections and nine fast curves (5 were lost forever, 4 were made slower and are still present).
-The original track was full of fast corners and it allowed cars to keep maximum speed for up for many seconds, it was considered dangerous, and in 1990 the old layout was mostly revised.
+The original track was full of fast corners and it allowed cars to keep maximum speed for many seconds; it was considered dangerous, and in 1990 the old layout was mostly revised.
 The new track still had a very long top-speed section that contained bumps, high-speed turns and little run-off area though the track was very wide at this point.